Zibusiso-Mangoye/Data-Pipeline-for-Portfolio-Management/README.md

 ```
 kedro run
 ```

+To learn how to set up a kedro project visit https://docs.kedro.org/en/stable/get_started/install.html

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.